 One of the most ubiquitous herbs in British cookery, parsley is also popular in European and Middle Eastern food.
-The traditional British choice is curly parsley, but flat leaved (Continental) parsley is also widely available.
+The traditional British choice is curly parsley, but flat-leaf (Continental) parsley is mostly used in recipes today.
 The flavour is fresh and grassy, and works well in creamy sauces, blended into salsas or pestos, and used as a garnish.

 Choose the best

-Fresh cut parsley should be wrapped in damp kitchen paper, placed in a perforated bag and stored in the fridge.
-It will last for up to 3 days.
+Fresh cut parsley should be wrapped in damp kitchen paper, and stored in the fridge.
+It will last for up to three days.

-Alternatively, treat like a bunch of flowers and put in a glass of water in the fridge, covering the leaves with a plastic bag and changing the water every two days - it can last for up to a week this way.
+Alternatively, treat like a bunch of flowers and put in a glass of water in the fridge, and changing the water every two days – it can last for up to a week this way.
 Dried parsley should be stored in an airtight container in a cool, dark place.
-It will keep its potency for up to 4 months.
+It will keep its potency for up to four months.

 In Middle Eastern salads; with basil, to make pesto; add to soups, stews, sauces, meatballs, fishcakes, burgers, salsas and marinades.

 Blend into a fresh herb sauce with watercress and walnuts.
 Serve a grilled tuna with parsley salad for a zingy side, or stir into a pie filling for a hearty chicken, leek & parsley pie.
 Crab linguine with chilli & parsley is a great restaurant-style dish with minimal ingredients but full-on flavour.